New convergence analysis of a primal-dual algorithm with large stepsizes: Application in decentralized consensus optimization

 \section{Application in decentralized consensus optimization}

-In this section, we show that the algorithm~\eqref{for:PD3O_nog} recovers PG-EXTRA~\cite{shi2015proximal} for decentralized consensus optimization.
-Then we prove its convergence under a weak condition that is more general than that in~\cite{shi2015proximal} and provide an optimal bound for the stepsize.
+In this section, we first show that algorithm~\eqref{for:PD3O_nog} recovers PG-EXTRA~\cite{shi2015proximal} for decentralized consensus optimization.
+Then we provide its convergence result under a weaker condition than that in~\cite{shi2015proximal} and a tight upper bound for the stepsize.
+Note that PG-EXTRA was shown to be equivalent to Condat-Vu for a problem without infimal convolution~\cite{wu2018decentralized}, but this equivalence can not give the weaker condition for convergence and the tight upper bound for the stepsize.

 We use the same notation as~\cite{shi2015proximal}.
 The decentralized consensus problem is